“I try to apply colors like words that shape poems, like notes that shape music.” – Joan Miro, Spanish Painter

 Color is one of the most powerful tools in design, but it can also be very tricky to use effectively.
 Since colors evoke different feelings in people, it’s important that you use the right colors to get your message across.
 While color theory can seem complicated, once you get your head around the basics, it’s much easier to create designs that communicate effectively.
 So, whether you plan to work with chromatic or achromatic colors, all you need to do is grasp some simple color theory to get started.

-To help you understand some key concepts, in this post we’ll cover chromatic and achromatic colors, and how they work together in design.
+To help you understand some key concepts, in this post, we’ll cover chromatic and achromatic colors, and how they work together in design.
 We’ll also look at how brands have used both types of color schemes in their branding.
 However, before we deep dive into chromatic and achromatic colors, let’s take a look at some shallow-water color concepts.
 Come on in!

 Three attributes of color

 Firstly, there are three properties of color that will help you understand different color schemes and how to use them.
-Say hello to hue, lightness and saturation.
+Say hello to hue, lightness, and saturation.

-Related: The Fundamentals of Understanding Color Theory
+Bonus: The Fundamentals of Understanding Color Theory

 1. Hue or Pure Color